 Across the street, Los Olivos Cafe & Wine Merchant uses locally-farmed produce and boasts a great wine shop.
 Here you’ll find offerings from excellent independent wineries that can be hard to find outside restaurants menus.
-I’d recommend Qupé, Fiddlehead, Tantara, and Addamo.
+I’d recommend Qupé, Fiddlehead and Tantara.

 If you’d like to pair a picnic with your wine, stock up at the Los Olivos Grocery.

 Once you’ve had your fill of town, head over to the Foxen Canyon Wine Trail.